sankalp-7/Resume-Builder/README.md

 # Resume-Builder
 Build your own resumes using this simple webapp.
-Just fill a form and wait for the resume to be sent to your mail.
+Just fill a form and wait for the resume to be built.You can download the resume after.
 Resume Building Done By Using PILLOW Python Library.
 FUN FACT:- The resume which you will get is actually available for 800/- in the internet.
 Now it is free 😝